Five Coronavirus Treatments In Development

 Antiviral drugs that have been used to treat other viral infections including HIV are also being tried for COVID-19, so far without proven success.

 But a new kind of antiviral drug that appears promising is called EIDD-2801.
 It was created by scientists at a not-for-profit biotech company owned by Emory University.
 Studies in animals have shown it can reduce the symptoms of SARS, another disease caused by a coronavirus.
 Last month, the pharmaceutical giant Merck signed a collaborative agreement with Ridgeback Biotherapeutics to develop EIDD-2801, which has already begun testing in humans in the United Kingdom.
-One significant advantage EIDD-2801 has over remdesivir is it can be taken as a pill rather than intravenously.
+One significant advantage EIDD-2801 has over remdesivir is that it can be taken as a pill rather than intravenously.

 Monoclonal antibodies

 Monoclonal antibodies are laboratory-made molecules that can mimic the human immune system's antibodies.
-They can be used to target cancer cells, or other undesirable cells such as those that have been infected with viruses.
+They can be used to target cancer cells, or other undesirable cells, such as those that have been infected with viruses.
 They have been used successfully to treat a wide ranger of diseases, from cancer to rheumatoid arthritis.

 They work by supplementing a person's own immune system with antibodies targeted against a specific invader.
 In the case of COVID-19, that would be antibodies targeted against specific regions of the coronavirus.